-- (1) The Board must, as soon as practicable after taking any action under section 54 and, in any event, within 7 days after taking that action, refer the matter to the Commission for investigation. - (2) The matter is to be dealt with by the Commission as a complaint made to the Commission against the chiropractor concerned.

-- (3) The Commission is to investigate the complaint or cause it to be investigated and, as soon as practicable after it has completed its investigation, refer the complaint to the Tribunal or to the Board to be dealt with by inquiry at a meeting of the Board under Division 4. - (4) Section 36 (Serious complaints must be referred to Tribunal) applies in respect of any such action by the Commission. - (5) This section does not apply if the Board imposes conditions on the registration of a registered chiropractor under section 54 because the Board is of the opinion that the chiropractor suffers from an impairment.
+- (1) The Board must, as soon as practicable after taking any action under section 54 and, in any event, within 7 days after taking that action, refer the matter to the Commission for investigation. - (2) The matter is to be dealt with by the Commission as a complaint made to the Commission against the podiatrist concerned. - (3) The Commission is to investigate the complaint or cause it to be investigated and, as soon as practicable after it has completed its investigation, refer the complaint to the Tribunal or to the Board to be dealt with by inquiry at a meeting of the Board under Division 4. - (4) Section 36 (Serious complaints must be referred to Tribunal) applies in respect of any such action by the Commission. - (5) This section does not apply if the Board takes action against a registered podiatrist under section 54 because the Board is of the opinion that the podiatrist suffers from an impairment.